-In negotiation, BATNA refers to your best alternative to a negotiated agreement, or the best outcome you can expect if you fail to reach agreement at the bargaining table with your counterpart.
-Articles explore the concept of one’s BATNA as well as how to effectively identify your BATNA in negotiations and how to use this knowledge effectively in any type of negotiation, whether in business, international, or personal negotiations.
+Articles offer numerous BATNA examples and explore the concept of one’s BATNA, as well as how to effectively identify your BATNA in negotiations and how to use this knowledge effectively in any type of negotiation, whether in business, international, or personal negotiations.